Five ways Penske goes above and beyond the regulations to improve food safety and quality

 5. Recordkeeping

-Regulations require shippers and their logistics providers to maintain paperwork on everything from cleanings to driver training for a specified period.
-Penske provides detailed guidance on what paperwork to keep and how long it needs to be available.
-"A lot of that information is electronic and there are different ways the paperwork has to be stored so they know it won't be altered or adulterated in any way," Sinclair said.
+Regulations require shippers and their logistics providers to maintain paperwork on everything from cleanings to driver training for a specified period - covering both transportation and warehouse facilities.
+These documents provide verification and validation for food safety practices.
+Penske provides detailed guidance on what paperwork to keep and how long it needs to be available, much of which is maintained electronically.
+Records are stored in ways that cannot be altered or adulterated in any way, providing full transparency and accountability across all areas of our food safety program.